 Put Call Parity demonstrates the relationship between European put and call options with the same underlier, expiration, and strike.
-The Put-Call parity approach only applies to European-style options since American-style options can be executed at any moment before they expire.
+The concept applies specifically to European-style options, as American-style options allow for execution at any time prior to expiration.

-The put-call parity principle works on a few other assumptions, such as:
+The put-call parity also relies on a few other assumptions, such as:

 You can determine put-call parity by using the formula: